 Himalayan salt & vitamin E oil

 For added skin care, I enriched the soap with vitamin E oil.
 Vitamin E oil is a versatile and useful ingredient for homemade skin care products and aids anti-ageing treatments.
-It acts as a natural antioxidant neutralising free radicals while helping to moisturise and soften the skin.
+It acts as a natural antioxidant neutralizing free radicals while helping to moisturize and soften the skin.

 Fragrance & colour

 I tinted my DYI exfoliating soap pink with a shade from this set of liquid soap colours.
-This colourant is very potent so use only tiny amounts.
-The colours are suitable for many homemade bath projects so you can repurpose them for other beauty DIYs.
-If preferred, use micas or colour blocks instead.
+This colorant is very potent so use only tiny amounts.
+The colors are suitable for many homemade bath projects so you can repurpose them for other beauty DIYs.
+If preferred, use micas or color blocks instead.

 Gift the DIY magnolia soap